HeiLaut/ble-physics-sensors/README.md

-# Sensors for physics lessons
+# Sensors for physic lessons

 Sensor boxes for digital data acquisition in physics lessons.